jbcodeforce/ML-studies/docs/coding/langgraph.md

 ## [Concepts](https://langchain-ai.github.io/langgraph/concepts/)

 [States](https://python.langchain.com/docs/langgraph/#stategraph) may be a collection of messages or custom states as defined by a TypedDict schema.
 States are passed between nodes of the graph.
 Nodes represent units of work.
 It can be either a function or a runnable.
-Each node updates this internal state with its return value after it executes.
+Each node updates this internal state and returns it after execution.

 Graph definitions are immutable so are compiled once defined: